chlobg/GreenCharge/README.md

 GreenCharge ⚡

-GreenCharge is a smart EV charging planner that helps drivers in France optimize their charging stops.
+GreenCharge is a smart EV charging planner that helps drivers in France and Vietnam optimize their charging stops.
 By entering departure, destination, current autonomy, and departure time, users receive personalized charging recommendations based on cost, time of use (off-peak vs peak hours), and location of charging stations.

 ✨ Features